shadowbq/ini_search/README.md

 	    -z, --max-verbose                Max Verbose output
 	    -h, --help                       Display this screen

+### Example Use

+	$ ini-search -f ~/.rvm/gems/ruby-2.1.2/gems/IniSearch-0.0.1/test/data/good.ini -k one
+	section_one:one

 ### Example File Format Matches

 A typical INI file might look like this: